tattler-community/tattler-community/package/src/tattler/docs/source/configuration.rst

 .. note:: This feature is only available in Tattler's `enterprise edition <https://tattler.dev#enterprise>`_.

-Token for the Bot used to send messages via Telgram.
+Token for the Bot used to send messages via Telegram.

 Only required if you actually send messages via Telegram.